the-grid/iconographer/README.md

      -p  show progress in terminal
      -t  timeout, in seconds - only keep extracting frame data until this much time has passed
-     -e  end-frame last frame in video to extract, 0; the default means all frames of input video
+     -s  start-frame first frame in video to extract -e  end-frame last frame in video to extract, 0; the default means all frames of input video
      -h, --horizontal   store a horizontal strata instead of vertical.